-Intent is Full-Enlightenment Ultimately dreams are preparing us for full enlightenment or self-realization–the process where we transcend our physical bodies and do not need to return to countless incarnations on earth.
+Intent is Full-Enlightenment Ultimately dreams are preparing us for enlightenment or self-realization–the process where we transcend our physical bodies and do not need to return to countless incarnations on earth.
 Achieving enlightenment was never meant to be the domain of saints or mystics; it is available to everyone who truly seeks.
 This fully enlightened state is explained in detail and how dreams guide us towards this process.

 Deja Vu Experiences.
-Dreamers have deja vu experiences when they go forward in time in the dream state, observe something, then come back to the physical world with no conscious memory of this nocturnal experience.
+Dreamers frequently have deja vu experiences where they go forward in time in the dream state, observe something, then come back to the physical world with no conscious memory of this nocturnal experience.
 Often a small, seemingly insignificant physical event triggers their memory.
 In Dreamwork Uncovered fascinating stories are given of the author’s own deja vu experiences along with those of students and clients.